cusicand/psf_telrisknat_2025_docs/docs/source/practicals/change_detection.rst

    Regarding the California wild fire event, In 2024, the San Francisco Bay Area experienced several notable wildfires around the region rather than inside the city itself.
 The **Corral Fire** near Tracy in the Diablo Range burned about 14,168 acres (≈ 57.34 km²) from June 1–6, while Sonoma County's Point Fire scorched ~1,207 acres (≈ 4.88 km²) from June 16–24.
 More infor in `CallFire <https://www.fire.ca.gov/incidents/2024/6/1/corral-fire>`_.

-   Smoke from these and other regional fires periodically drifted into San Francisco, prompting Bay Area Air Quality Management District advisories—especially in mid-June and again in August—due to hazy skies and particle pollution concerns.
+   Smoke from these and other regional fires periodically drifted into San Francisco, prompting Bay Area Air Quality Management District advisories—especially in mid-June and again in August—due to hazy skies and particle pollution concerns :cite:`casey2025`.
 Overall, impacts in San Francisco were felt mainly through smoke and reduced air quality, while the largest burn areas were in surrounding counties `SFGATE <https://www.sfgate.com/weather/article/bay-area-air-advisory-smoky-skies-21071765.php>`_.
+More information about large California wildfires in :cite:`keeley2021`

    .. _figure_wildfire: